 The patient's age and determination of the medical history assists in diagnosis.

-Patients may recognise symptoms of chronic deterioration 'acutely', meaning chronic vision loss may present in the ER, making diagnosis difficult.
+Patients may recognise symptoms of chronic deterioration 'acutely', meaning chronic vision loss may present in the accident and emergency department, making diagnosis difficult.

 Associated symptom review makes it possible to differentiate between urgent and non-urgent cases and arrange for appropriate ophthalmic consultation.